billagee/blog.likewise.org/content/2016-08-23-switching-from-octopress-to-pelican.markdown

     There's one more step required - recompiling the theme's SASS files using the ```compass``` util.
 To install sass and compass and update the theme with your changes, ```cd``` to the root of your pelican-octopress-theme fork, and:

         :::bash
+        # Run this in your pelican-octopress-theme root dir
         gem install sass compass
         compass compile